DistributedWeb/ddatabase-protocol/README.md

 #### `var feed = stream.feed(key)`

-Signal the other end that you want to share a hypercore feed.
+Signal the other end that you want to share a ddatabase feed.

 You can use the same stream to share more than one BUT the first feed shared should be the same one.
-The key of the first feed is also used to encrypt the stream using [libsodium](https://github.com/mafintosh/sodium-native#crypto_stream_xorcipher-message-nonce-key).
+The key of the first feed is also used to encrypt the stream using [libsodium](https://github.com/distributedweb/sodium-native#crypto_stream_xorcipher-message-nonce-key).

 #### `stream.on('handshake')`